 Forum on Modern Slavery: 21st Century Solutions

-On Friday, September 27, 2019, the School of Diplomacy and International Relations, in collaboration with the Slave Free Community Project, the New Jersey Coalition Against Human Trafficking, and the International Justice Project will host a special event focused on finding solutions to the crisis of modern slavery, in which 25 million people are trapped in the sex trade and in other forms of forced labor around the globe.
+On Friday, September 27, 2019, the School of Diplomacy and International Relations, in collaboration with the Slave Free Community Project, the New Jersey Coalition Against Human Trafficking, and the International Justice Project hosted a full day of discussions and expert panels focused on combatting modern slavery, a crisis within which 25 million people are currently trapped, performing various forms of forced labor around the globe.

-The day-long conference will examine topics such as the current status of modern slavery in the U.S., slavery as an instrument of armed conflict, the impact of the UN Sustainable Development Goal 8.7 on slavery, and how slavery is being prevented with the help of education, visual media, and current technology.
-Expert panelists at the top of the field will discuss the potential of current solutions, their vision for the future, and what the public can do to eradicate slavery in our communities.
+The day-long conference examined topics such as the current status of modern slavery in the U.S., slavery as an instrument of armed conflict, the impact of the UN Sustainable Development Goal 8.7 on slavery, and how slavery is being prevented with the help of education, visual media, and current technology.
+Expert panelists at the top of the field discussed the potential of current solutions, their vision for the future, and what the public can do to eradicate slavery in our communities.

 Honorary Degree Recipient Nadia Murad